Overseas & Web Purchases

 Another misassumption is that if you have brought something in the sale or second hand, then the same rights don’t apply.
 This is not true.
 The same rights do apply.
 However, it is important to remember the rule about a product being reasonable and satisfactory.
 If you pay a really low price for something that seems illegitimate like a car for example, then you can’t expect it to work the same as a £5000 car.

 If you need some help with making a complaint against an online purchase Citizens Advice provide some excellent guides and tips.
-It’s important that you are clued up about what you are entitled to as a buyer.
+It’s important that you are knowledgeable up about what you are entitled to as a buyer.

 The biggest annoyance for consumers is cancellation and return policies.
 You need to understand your rights to ensure you do not lose out on a significant amount of money for an item you are dissatisfied with.